Kovalevskyi-Academy/KovalevskyiAcademyTooling/README.md

 ## Do you want to contribute?

 Your contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/straybro/KovalevskyiAcademyTooling/blob/main/CONTRIBUTING.md) first.

+## Bugs / Issues / Feature Requests

+Please use the github issue tracker to document any bugs or other issues you encounter while using tools from this repository.

 ## Version history